-- Q2.2.1 What does the above expression entail (in English)?
+- (a) What does the above expression entail (in English)?
 A possible answer is: "Select (Adrian McCarthy, category) if he likes more than one category".
-[3 points] - Q2.2.2 How many field(s) are (is) returned in the output?
-[1 point] - Q2.2.3 What are (is) the field(s) returned in the output?
-[1 point] - Q2.2.4 How many record(s) are (is) returned in the output?
-[1 point] - Q2.2.5 What are (is) the record(s) returned in the output?
-[1 point] - Q2.3 Write a TRC expression that returns all categories that are liked by at most two Students.
-[10 points]
+[3 Points] - (b) How many field(s) are (is) returned in the output?
+[1 Point] - (c) What are (is) the field(s) returned in the output?
+[1 Point] - (d) How many record(s) are (is) returned in the output?
+[1 Point] - (e) What are (is) the record(s) returned in the output?
+[1 Point] - 3.
+Write a TRC expression that returns all categories that are liked by at most two Students.
+[10 Points]

-III.
-Relational Algebra, TRC and SQL [60 points]:
+3 Relational Algebra, TRC and SQL [60 Points]

-Moving from CMUQ's recommendation system, we shall now consider a simplified version of a known social application, Twitter!.
+Moving from CMUQ's recommendation system, we shall now consider a simplified version of a known social application, Twitter!
 At a high-level, Twitter works as follows:

-- Users post tweets that are short pieces of text - Users may tag their tweets with zero or more tags of their own choices.
+- Users post tweets that are short pieces of text. - Users may tag their tweets with zero or more tags of their own choices.
 A tag must begin with the hash tag sign '#'.
-For example, a user tweeting about the Database Applications course may decide to tag the tweet with #DBApps #ROCKS - Users may follow zero or more other users.
+For example, a user tweeting about the Database Applications course may decide to tag the tweet with #DBApps #socool. - Users may follow zero or more other users.
 The tweets of the former are visible to the latter.